tnyim/jungletv/afdocs/reference/server/jungletv_points.md

 ##### Return value

-An integer representing the available points balance of the user.
+A non-negative integer representing the available points balance of the user.

 ## Events